 That said, brokers like Vanguard typically offer index funds that don’t require minimum investments, too.
 For example, the Vanguard 500 ETF (VOO) has an expense ratio of just 0.03% and no minimum investment requirement.

-Shop around to find the best index funds that align with your budgetary restrictions.
+Shop around to find the best index funds that align with your budgetary restrictions before opening a brokerage account and investing.
 Vanguard and Blackrock are optimal places to start your search.

 Potentially High Fees